File System Store draft, to be re-read

 In general, everything belongs to user U. To share objects with other people, the object store must be publicly readable.

 Note that it is not possible to receive messages from other people through a private store, as they cannot post envelopes.
-Hence, the in-queue box can remain private.
+Hence, the message box can remain private.

 POSIX permissions (shared store)